polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/asset-hub.md

 ## XCM Transfer Monitoring

-Since Asset Hub facilitates cross-chain asset transfers across the Polkadot ecosystem, XCM Transfer Monitoring becomes an essential practice for developers and infrastructure providers.
+Since Asset Hub facilitates cross-chain asset transfers across the Polkadot ecosystem, XCM transfer monitoring becomes an essential practice for developers and infrastructure providers.
 This section outlines how to monitor the cross-chain movement of assets between parachains, the relay chain, and other systems.

 ### Monitor XCM Deposits

-As assets move between chains, tracking the cross-chain transfers in real-time is crucial.
-Whether assets are transferred via a Teleport from system parachains or through a Reserve Backed Transfer from any other parachain, each transfer emits a relevant event (such as the `balances.minted` event).
+As assets move between chains, tracking the cross-chain transfers in real time is crucial.
+Whether assets are transferred via a teleport from system parachains or through a reserve-backed transfer from any other parachain, each transfer emits a relevant event (such as the `balances.minted` event).

 To ensure accurate monitoring of these events: